lucas-mancini/personal-website/src/content/work/zugata.md

 #### Achievements

 I developed new features for the React web application based on agile biweekly sprint commitments.
-I also assessed and prioritized technical debt, creating JIRA cards for necessary tasks.
+I also assessed and prioritised technical debt, creating JIRA cards for necessary tasks.
 I revamped the application's design to adhere to enterprise standards and conducted regular code review sessions to mentor interns and team members.
 Additionally, I led an i18n (internationalisation) project for the React app and streamlined local development environments through Docker-based setups.

 #### Technologies and tools used